-It is recommended to design a keep out area of minimum 3mm around the module.
-It is highly recommended to avoid placing other components in the keep out area as shown in Figure 13.
+It is recommended to design a keep-out area of minimum 3mm around the module.
+It is highly recommended to avoid placing other component, traces and copper in the keep-out area, as shown in Figure 12 and 13.

-Blocking capacitors should be placed close to the VCC pin of the module, which is an exception to the keep out area.
+Blocking capacitors should be placed close to the VDD pin of the module, which is an exception to the keep out area.